Quantum-Fringe-Entertainment/Physics-Simulations-Box2D/README.md

 # Physics-Simulations-Box2D
 Simple physics simulation of 1D and 2D motion using the Box2D library.

+# Contributing

+Please look at the [Contributing Guidelines](https://github.com/Quantum-Fringe-Entertainment/Physics-Simulations-Box2D/blob/master/CONTRIBUTING.md) if you wish to contribute for this project.

+***
+# Simulations List

 * Motion in 1D
   * Ball in Free Fall :white_check_mark:
   * Landing a rocket